 What happens with untreated thrush?

-If thrush is not treated, this can lead to larger wound areas and hoof abscesses. hoof abscesses in the frog area.
+If thrush is not treated, this can lead to larger wound areas and hoof abscesses in the frog area.
 Lameness is the result.
-Untreated thrush leads quite quickly to a loss of substance of the frog horn and can thus lead to lead to a permanently altered hoof shape.
-The regeneration of the hoof and its shape then takes then very long and requires intensive care with special corrections by an experienced farrier/farrier.
-Untreated thrush can even lead to thrush cancer.
+Untreated thrush leads quite quickly to a loss of substance of the frog horn and can thus lead to a permanently altered hoof shape.
+The regeneration of the hoof and its shape then takes a long time and requires intensive care with special corrections by an experienced farrier.
+Untreated thrush can even lead to canker.
 Thrush is a serious hoof disease that is very complex to treat.